dikortis/LetsTalkETC/Episodes/Episode_15.md

-succinctly and you can reason about them which means you can optimize them that that's a kind of trade-off so here see with SQL SQL is not Turing complete you can analyze it you can optimize it C is Turing complete it's hard to reason about it's hard to compile but you can do everything with it
+succinctly and you can reason about them which means you can optimize them that that's a kind of trade-off so here see with SQL is not Turing complete you can analyze it you can optimize ETC is Turing complete it's hard to reason about it's hard to compile but you can do everything with it